-Go to Line 24, add the run call(s).
+Go to Line 26, add the run call(s).

 Run calls execute in python.
-As such, to make shell calls when using the “run” directive.
-The resulting call should look like Figure 10.
+As such, to make shell calls when using the “run” directive, you must pass them to the “call” function.
+The resulting call to execute mpileup should look like Figure 10.